Meet Sister Rita Kurochkina from Kazakhstan: Congregation of the Sisters of the Immaculate Conception of the Blessed Virgin Mary

 She returned home after a year and broached the subject once more with her mother.
 Her mother said, “I can see how you are suffering.”
 She finally gave her consent and said that Rita should join the order and give religious life a try.
 “That was ten years ago and I am happy where I am.
 My family changed their viewpoint somewhat when they realised that I am not locked away but lead a normal life, that everything is okay and that I am happy.”
 Her mother has begun attending Holy Mass on Sundays and on holidays.

 “I chose this congregation specifically because of the Virgin Mary.
 Beginning at a very early age, Mary has always come first for me.
 Mary is very important to me and that is why I wanted to join an order that is associated with the Blessed Mother.”

 The order of the Sisters of the Immaculate Conception of the Blessed Virgin Mary was founded in Poland in the 1850s to support both the spiritual and the intellectual formation of women and girls.
-To this day, the congregation is primarily active in Poland, but can also be found in a number of Eastern European countries, as Kazakhstan.
+To this day, the congregation is primarily active in Poland, but can also be found in a number of Eastern European countries, and in Central Asian countried such as Kazakhstan.
 The religious sisters run schools, kindergartens and children’s homes, teach catechesis in parishes and give religious instruction at public schools, take care of poor children and support impoverished families.
 Some provide pastoral care to prisoners.
 The religious sisters also organise retreats.